Heath W. Lowry: Princeton appointment protests

 In 1995, Lifton, Smith, and Markusen published an article criticizing Lowry's behavior in the academic journal Holocaust and Genocide Studies.
 In February of that year, a group of 100 scholars and writers published a denunciation the Turkish government and Lowry in The Chronicle of Higher Education.
 The signatories of the document included Alfred Kazin, Norman Mailer, Arthur Miller, Joyce Carol Oates, Susan Sontag, William Styron, David Riesman and John Updike.

 The following year, Princeton University was publicly accused of accepting bribes to cater to Turkish propaganda, and multiple scholars protested Lowry's appointment to chair of the department.
 Peter Balakian, a professor at Colgate University, described Lowry's work as "evil euphemistic evasion," and organized a protest of 200 Armenian-Americans at the Princeton Club in New York City.
 The Princeton dean of faculty, Amy Gutmann, defended the university's actions by stating that donations do not influence the appointment process.

 Awards

-Lowry received an honorary doctorate from the Bosphorus University in 1985.
+Lowry received an honorary doctorate from the Boğaziçi University in 1985.
 In 1986, he was awarded the TÜTAV (Foundation for the Promotion and Recognition of Turkey) Prize.
 He was made a Corresponding Member of the Turkish Historical Society in 1988.
 From 2000 to 2001, Lowry was Senior Fulbright Research Scholar at Bilkent University, in Ankara, Turkey.